SolarArbiter/SolarArbiter.github.io/usecases.md

 - All requirements as listed for Use Case [1.A](#uc1A), for each forecast run.
 - Each [forecast run](#forecastdef) must be identically specified.
 - Forecast runs are issued at a regular interval (e.g., every 6 hours).
 - User can upload multiple overlapping forecast runs.
-Each forecast run can have a different issue time, but must have the same forecast interval (duration and label), forecast length and value type (e.g. 5-minute interval, 5-minute interval-ending label, 24 hours in length, average power forecast).
+Each forecast run can have a different issue time, but must have the same forecast interval (duration and label), forecast length and interval value type (e.g. 5-minute interval, 5-minute interval-ending label, 24 hours in length, interval average power forecast).
 - User can define forecast evaluation intervals, lead times, and temporal averaging.

 #### 1.H.
 Establish a long-term performance baseline of state-of-the-art operational forecasts (stretch) {#uc1H}